-With limited budget and floor space, the client needed to double the flavors mixed in their existing facility.
+With a limited budget and limited floor space, the client needed to double the flavors mixed in their existing facility.
 A pre-engineered, field-proven in-line blending skid from EPIC provided a fast, economic solution that allowed the client to drastically expand the product portfolio with minimal equipment additions.

 Continuous In-Line Blending Systems